Projection Edition Copyright References

 Audio Recording Copyright Information

-The Voices Together Audio Recordings (both CDs and digital downloads) are intended for use by the purchaser only.
+The Voices Together Audio Recordings (both CDs and digital downloads) are intended for use by the purchaser only, whether an individual or a congregation.
 Any unauthorized downloading, distribution, or sharing of the files is a violation of copyright law.
 If you wish to use these in congregational worship, the congregation must purchase the files and also have secured any necessary streaming licenses from the composers.
+MennoMedia grants permission for congregations that have purchased the recordings to use them in worship, provided that the congregation also has secured any necessary streaming licenses from the composers if worship services are being streamed via platforms such as Zoom, YouTube, etc.

 Introduction to Copyright